eggnogdev/sudokgo/PRIVACY.md

 - online gameplay (SudokGo session)
   - information necessary for incoming and outgoing requests for a session
   - information necessary for ongoing sessions

+contact me at daniel.s.egorov@proton.me if you would like your data to be deleted for any reason.

 ## Third party services